This article was updated on May 3, 2023.

 Everyone’s doing a podcast these days and I for one love them.
-Listen to them walking the dog, in the car or on your daily commute.
-And let’s face it with lockdown and COVID, listening to the hosts can feel like being with the besties you didn’t know you needed, as they share their grief experiences and in turn help you process your own.
+You can listen to them while walking the dog, in the car or on your daily commute.
+And let’s face it, listening to the hosts can feel like being with the besties you didn’t know you needed, as they share their grief experiences and in turn help you process your own.
 No matter what stage of grief you are in you are guaranteed to find something of use so to save you time here are my favourites.

 First up, my best series recommendation is Good Mourning Podcast by Sal and Im, two Aussie women, in their early thirties who coincidentally both lost their mothers during lockdown.
 When they couldn’t find resources that spoke specifically to their age bracket, they decided to start a podcast sharing real and inspiring conversations with honesty and humour to provide comfort to others.